OmarSayedMostafa/Deep-learning-Colorization-for-visual-media/README.md

 https://www.youtube.com/watch?v=Jgc8eNd_4Eg&t=57s

 # Deep-learning-Colorization-for-visual-media
-Automatic colorization for gray scale (images/ videos) based on Deep-Learning using (Python &amp; Tensorflow).
+Automatic colorization for grayscale (images/ videos) based on Deep-Learning using (Python &amp; Tensorflow).
-* A tensorflow version of (Let there be Color!: Joint End-to-end Learning of Global and Local Image Priors for Automatic Image Colorization with Simultaneous Classification) http://hi.cs.waseda.ac.jp/~iizuka/projects/colorization/en/
+* A TensorFlow version of (Let there be Color!: Joint End-to-end Learning of Global and Local Image Priors for Automatic Image Colorization with Simultaneous Classification) http://hi.cs.waseda.ac.jp/~iizuka/projects/colorization/en/
 Applied on Landscape images only(2000 images from MIT Places) data-set for leak of resources.